awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 ## Finding the latest Amazon Linux AMI using Systems Manager<a name="finding-an-ami-parameter-store"></a>

-Amazon EC2 provides AWS Systems Manager parameters for AWS\-maintained public AMIs that you can use when launching instances\.
+Amazon EC2 provides AWS Systems Manager public parameters for AWS\-maintained public AMIs that you can use when launching instances\.
 For example, the EC2\-provided parameter `/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2` is available in all Regions and always points to the latest version of the Amazon Linux 2 AMI in a given Region\.

 The Amazon EC2 AMI public parameters are available from the following paths:
 + `/aws/service/ami-amazon-linux-latest`